 There is significant oversight and regulations focused on the natural gas industry to help ensure public safety.
 The U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA) sets federal safety standards for pipelines that guide the work contractors are required to do.
 Journeyman Fitters perform these duties primarily outside and in conditions that can be challenging.
 The occupation can also require extensive travel.

-The certification program is designed to develop Journeyman Fitters over an approximate two-year period through both on-the-job (OJT) and classroom training.
+The Fitter Training Program is a certification program designed to develop Journeyman Fitters over an approximate two-year period through both on-the-job (OJT) and classroom training.

-Trainees will be expected to complete online coursework, attend structured classroom training, and maintain all required certifications.
-The online coursework is done on the Trainee’s own time.
-Classroom training is mostly held on Saturdays and Sundays.
+Trainees will be expected to complete Online coursework, attend structured classroom training, and maintain all required certifications.
+The online coursework is proctored at the training center.
+Classroom trainings are typically held one weekend a month on Saturday and Sunday.

 Trainees will enter the program as a Trainee Step 1.
-Trainees will advance every six months if all requirements have been met.
-Trainee pay is determined by step and calculated by a percentage of the Journeyman Fitter rate as outlined in the Colorado Statewide Bargaining Agreement.
+Trainees may advance every six months if all requirements have been met.
+Trainee pay is determined by Step and calculated by a percentage of the Journeyman Fitter rate as outlined in the Colorado Statewide Bargaining Agreement.
 Trainees entering the program with a current CDL will start at Step 3 wages.

 Trainee Step 1 = 60%